PlasmaControl/DESC/docs/external_objectives.rst

 ``_pool_fun`` is the function that is run in parallel for each Equilibrium.
 It calls ``_run_terps`` (also shown below) to execute the TERPSICHORE Fortran code through a Python subprocess call, and ``_read_terps_output`` (not shown) to parse the output file and extract the instability growth rate.
+If TERPSICHORE fails to execute for any reason or takes too long to run, a large unstable growth rate is returned.

 ::